stevetsa/addon/README.md

 ## Appendix D - Proof-of-concept for running BLAST Singularity Image
+*Note this is using a modified BLAST+ Docker image.

 This section contains documentation for the NCBI BLAST+ command line applications in a [Singularity](https://singularity.lbl.gov/docs-installation) image.
 We will demonstrate how to use the image to run BLAST analysis on the Google Cloud Platform using a small basic example and a more advanced production-level example.
 Some basic knowledge of Unix/Linux commands and BLAST+ is useful in completing this tutorial.